 Joshua knew that the danger was grave because, in hearing the sounds of a battle, the sounds that he was hearing were not those of victory coming from his side.
 This is what one would hope to hear.
 But that is not what Joshua heard.

 Lacking victory shouts, in the midst of battle, one at least hopes to hear sounds of his fighters recognizing the strength of the foe, but bravely battling with all their might.
 However, neither did Joshua even hear of this.

 “It is not the sound of the cry of triumph,” Joshua said as he listened, “nor is it the sound of the cry of defeat; but the sound of singing that I hear.”

 When one considers a battle, this sound of singing must be the worst of all possible sounds.
-As the Israelites sang, a battle of eternal consequences was being fought at the foot of the mountain, and they were completely oblivious to it.
-In the midst of a battle for their very souls, the children of Israel were partying.
+As the Israelites sang, a battle of eternal consequences was being fought at the foot of the mountain, but they were completely oblivious to it.
+In the midst of a battle for their very souls, the children of Israel were partying!

 Decisive Action Taken to Restore the Vision

 I am afraid that this same sort of situation often continues to be the case in our own day.
 All around us there are battles raging, even within our very lives.
 We are looking for answers, but we have grown restless and are unwilling to wait in order to see the matter from God’s perspective.
 We have become tired of waiting for God to come and we have begun to look for something that will give us instant gratification.
 We look for alternatives to what God has already told us.
 In it all, our spiritual ears have become deaf to the realization that there are battles raging.

 We have ignored and become oblivious to the reality of what is happening.
 Instead, life has become a party for us.
 In many ways, our society is no different from what the Israelites did that day on the foot of Mount Sinai.
 As the people did in that day, we have also given ourselves over to excesses.